Suryanshsingh123s/BASERA----The_hotel_website/README.md

  hotel booking website and pdf reciept generate on confirmed booking on react.js can also be used in firebase for third party verifications

+a backend can also be build upon this code ... this code is fully on frontend

 # to run install the required modules on npm
 Example : nmp install [required-module-name]